GeovanGenolos/Hand_of_Straights_LeetCode_846/README.md

 minH = list(count.keys())
 heapq.heapify(minH)
 ```
--Creates a min-heap from the unique card values to always access the smallest card.
+- Creates a min-heap from the unique card values to always access the smallest card.

 - Group Formation:
 ```